Article Badge Image

 These fees eat into your balance and make it hard to build your savings and reach your goals.

 Look for accounts that don’t charge any monthly fees.
-If you must choose an account with a fee, make sure that you can meet the fee waiver requirements easily.
+If you must choose an account with a price, ensure you can quickly meet the fee waiver requirements.

-And, the other fee to watch out for is the excess withdrawal fee, which is the next most prominent fee related to savings accounts.
+The other fee to watch out for is the excess withdrawal fee, the most prominent fee related to savings accounts.

 Access to Your Money

-Look for banks that make it easy to get to your savings when you need it.
+Look for banks that make it easy to get to your savings when needed.

-Things like unlimited withdrawals or free ATM cards are a good way to know that getting your savings won’t be a hassle.
+Things like unlimited withdrawals or free ATM cards are an excellent way to know that getting your savings won’t be a hassle.